 When loading up on carbohydrate does it matter if intake is via high glycemic index (HGI) or low glycemic index (LGI) foods?
 Research has shown that greater glycogen storage may be achieved with HGI foods, which should be considered if doing some form of training the day before competition.
 Opting for solely consuming LGI options may result in greater fibre intake than compared to HGI options.
 This could influence carbohydrate absorption and potentially reduce overall carbohydrate consumption due to satiating effect of fibre.
 Opting for LGI options in day to day training diet is obviously beneficial for health, but don’t think this would be put at risk changing to HGI in preparation for competition or during recovery.
-Side note: Protein is the most satiating of the macronutrients, therefore do not over consume protein as this could suppress appetite resulting in reduced total intake of carbohydrate.
+Protein is the most satiating of the macronutrients, therefore do not over consume protein as this could suppress appetite resulting in reduced total intake of carbohydrate.

 Although not as expansive as the other sections it is still just as important.
 In the preparation period players should look to maintain hydration in the build up to competition.
 Good habits may include accompanying meals with a fluid source (e.g. glass of water), being mindful of hydration throughout the day (e.g. keeping fluid sources on the work desk/in your bag), replenishing electrolyte losses (especially if active) and considering the consumption of carbohydrate fluid sources to aid the topping up of carbohydrate energy stores.

 With regards to a target daily fluid intake the required intake for the individual may vary.
 This can be dependent upon body mass, activity, climate and individual sweat rate (although the day before competition I would imagine this is a rest/low activity day for most).
-If individuals consume fluid with all meals and be mindful to drink throughout the day then they will typically maintain hydration.
+If individuals consume fluid with all meals and are mindful to drink throughout the day then they will typically maintain hydration.
 Urine colour could also provide some approximate feedback upon hydration status when inactive – see below.

 For individuals that regularly consume coffee, this can contribute also to fluid intake.
 However, it is advisable not to consume caffeine greater than 4mg per kg of body mass, as higher than this may impair hydration status.
 Additionally, consider the timing of caffeine ingestion so as not to impair sleep the night prior to competition.
 Potentially, limit caffeine consumption from mid-afternoon.
 Also, consider avoiding the consumption of alcohol prior to competition due to its diuretic effects.
 No-one wants to be out there playing 7s with a hangover – and no you are not kick starting your recovery with the antioxidants in that bottle of red wine!